Palmidence/Rules/en.md

 6. Ban evasion is not permitted, with the exception of ban evading an innapropriate username punishment, and will result in a permanent ban on all accounts associated with the original Minecraft account.
 7. If you are not a staff member, do not impersonate or act as if you are a member of the Avicus staff.
 8. Do not intentionally take advantage of server exploits that give you an advantage of other players.
 Doing so may result in a severe punishment, depending on its severity.
 In many instances we would highly encourage you to submit a ticket on the issue tracker, https://github.com/Avicus/Issues/issues, with details regarding the potential server exploit.
-9. Threatening someone in any way, on most Avicus services, will not be tolerated.
+9. Threatening someone in any way, on all Avicus services, will not be tolerated.
 This may include, but is not limited to, DDOS, Dox, and death threats of any form.
-Their are exceptions to this rule on Avicus TeamSpeak, depending on the channel you are in.

 ### B. Server Rules